Succession, Exit & Beyond

 What I bring isn't a framework from a textbook.
 It's the hard-won perspective of someone who has been through it - and has built a practice specifically to help owners avoid the mistakes that cost them.

 I'm not a lawyer, accountant or investment banker and I don't replace any of them.
-I work alongside your existing advisers - coordinating across workstreams, filling the gaps between them and keeping the owner at the centre of a process that can otherwise feel like it's happening to them rather than for them.
+I work alongside your existing advisors - coordinating across workstreams, filling the gaps between them and keeping the owner at the centre of a process that can otherwise feel like it's happening to them rather than for them.

 I also work constructively with the professional networks involved in transactions - legal, accounting, banking and advisory - and am always open to introductions where the fit is right.